Skip to main content

 #### External Schema (ORM Integration)

-The external_schema data source enables the import of an SQL schema from an external program into Atlas' desired state.
+The `external_schema` data source imports SQL schema from an external program.

 ```hcl